saramgsilva/NotificationHubs/README.md

 1. The Case V1 was created in June 2014 following the documentation, but it changed and the Case 2 V2 was created to show the new version.
 At the end all version will work and for example the Azure Mobile Services will uses a solution similar to the Case 2 V1.

-2. The IOS Native Demo was created for a presentation by [Edgar Clérigo](https://twitter.com/clerigo)

-3. For Cordova apps, is possible to read about it in the article [MSDN Magazine - Push Notifications to Cordova Apps with Microsoft Azure](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx) by [Glenn Gailey](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx).
+2. For Cordova apps, see the article [MSDN Magazine - Push Notifications to Cordova Apps with Microsoft Azure](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx) by [Glenn Gailey](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx).

 :white_medium_square: The Solution